DFKI-Interactive-Machine-Learning/menu-navigation-in-VR/README.md

 # Gaze-Based Menu Navigation in Virtual Reality: A Comparative Study of Layouts and Interaction Techniques

+## Note: further documentation will be added soon

 ## Dependencies

 To run this unity project you will need: